This post may contain affiliate links. Please read our disclosure policy.

 • Onion – the onion can also go in raw or you can saute it first.
 The beans cook for so long that the onion will be cooked and soft.

 • Salt – You want to add a generous amount of salt before cooking, then taste and add more before serving.
-Beans, like potatoes, will absorb the water and salt is important for flavor.
+Beans are starchy like potatoes and will absorb the water as they cook, so salt is important for flavor.

-• Calde de Tomate This powdered tomato bouillon can be found in most grocery stores in the Hispanic foods aisle.
-If you can’t find it or don’t want to buy a special ingredient, you could sub chicken bouillon and a little tomato paste if you must, but I have only ever made these beans with the tomato bouillon.
-Buy a jar and plan to make some Arroz con Pollo, Mexican Black Beans, Pozole Rojo soup, and One Pot Mexican Chicken and Rice, too.
+Tomato bouillon can be found in most grocery stores in the Hispanic foods aisle.
+If you can’t find it or don’t want to buy a special ingredient, you could sub chicken bouillon and a little tomato paste.

 1. Pour a bag of dried pinto beans into a colander and rinse with cold water.
 Pick through them to look for any broken beans or pebbles.